fabiog1901/cdsw-install/README.md

 There are some reference guides available though, check the Cloudera Director client reference files in ```/usr/lib64/cloudera-director/client/```.

 Create the `SECRET.properties` file, and add the secret key you used before.
-Example file below:

 ```
-$ cat azure/SECRET.properties
+$ echo "CLIENTSECRET=aivaxxxxxxxxxxxxxxxxxxxxxx6=" > azure/SECRET.properties
-CLIENTSECRET=iaoegrgvvbregeriophdfogeoiqgreh
 ```

 Create a new ssh key, used by Director and CM to ssh into all cluster nodes